Last Updated on by William J. Lopez

 - No 3.5mm audio jack

-Apart from that, the build quality and construction are quite solid.
-A little added bonus with the Qanba Drone is the little compartment in its side that is useful for storing the cable.
-This further adds to the portability capabilities of the Qanba Drone fight stick.
+Apart from that, the build quality and construction are pretty solid.
+A little bonus with the Qanba Drone is the little compartment on its side that is useful for storing the cable.
+It further adds to the portability capabilities of the Qanba Drone fight stick.

 - Sanwa buttons and joystick